...

 • Weight gain

-a tired woman sitting on a couch
+a tired woman suffering from a glutathione deficiency sitting on a couch

 What happens when glutathione levels are low?